tdiary/tdiary-blogkit/README.en.md

 ### Copy theme

-Copy theme/blog under $INSTALL/theme.
+A sample theme for BlogKit available in tdiary-theme package named by "blog'.
 This is one kind of tDiary themes, but it has some settings to enable sidebar etc.

 ### Copy Plugins